Submitting a File to Be 3D Printed

 Our Zortrax printers use a process call Fused Filament Fabrication (FFF).
 With FFF printing, plastic filament is melted and squeezed through a nozzle, laying down one layer of extruded plastic at a time.
 The model is built by printing many thin layers of plastic.
 The level of detail or smoothness of the print is determined by the height of each layer of plastic.

 To avoid wasting plastic, and reduce print time, the interior space of a FFF print can be filled with a looser mesh of plastic.
 This interior structure of the model is called “infill”.
 Infill is usually described in percentages – a higher percentage of infill is a denser mesh.
 A denser mesh results in a stronger model, so, depending on how your model will be used, it may require a higher density of infill.
 If your model doesn’t need to support weight, handle tension, it will significantly reduce print time to use a lower percentage infill in printing.

 Sometimes, a model can be printed in a way that minimizes the need for support, or places the support in areas that are easier to cut or break away, and sand cleanly.
 However, some models need to be printed at a particular angle for the printer to successfully build the model, and the support cannot be minimized.
-This is particularly true for SLA printing, where the model must be printed at an angle for the layers to be successfully cured to the print bed.

 Success and Failure

 There are many factors that determine the success of a print.
 All printers have limitations, and printing to the extent of the limitations often results in failure.
 For example, prints that come close to the maximum build volume of the printer, or that have extremely thin walls are prone to failure.
 Printers tend to create minor vibrations and movements that may affect the success of particularly delicate models.